samrickman/llm-eval-criminal-justice/README.md

 ## Why this matters

-LLMs are increasingly used in settings like **probation**, **safeguarding**, and **mental health**, where summarisation tools may assist with documentation.
-But summaries that are fluent and plausible can still be  incomplete.
-In high-stakes domains, missing a key fact is not a minor error — it can mean **failing to detect abuse**, **omitting important details of a crime**, or **underestimating the risk to the public**.
+LLMs are increasingly used in settings like [probation](https://ai.justice.gov.uk/blog/welcome-to-the-blog), [safeguarding](https://www.oxford-aiethics.ox.ac.uk/oxford-statement-responsible-use-generative-ai-adult-social-care), and [mental health](https://openai.com/solutions/healthcare/), where they can free-up staff time by automatically generating documentation, and improve information flow by summarising large volumes of historical records.
+But in these domains, factual completeness matters.
+Missing a key detail is not a minor error — it can mean failing to record abuse, omitting critical aspects of a crime, or underestimating the risk to the public.

-Much of the existing research focuses on refusal behaviour — what prompts a model to say "I can't help with that."
-But an equally serious risk is when a model silently omits key details.
-This is harder to detect, yet can lead to poor decisions based on incomplete information.
+This risk is easy to miss.
+Summaries that appear fluent and plausible can still be incomplete — and this can go unnoticed.
+Much of the existing research focuses on refusal behaviour — what prompts a model to say "I can’t help with that."
+But an equally serious danger is when a model silently omits key information.
+These omissions are harder to detect, yet can lead to flawed decisions based on misleadingly confident summaries.

-This project designs controlled criminal justice style vignettes of over 3000 words where:
+This project investigates whether models are more likely to silently omit certain details in certain types of cases by asking LLMs to extract key details from criminal-justice style case vignettes.
+These are texts of over 3000 words relating to different crimes where:

 - **Ground-truth facts** relating to public safety are embedded in procedurally realistic noise.
 - **Distractor details** are added to test for plausible-sounding false positives.
 - **Model summaries** are evaluated on whether they include each relevant fact.

-LLMs are then asked to extract key details from these records.

 ## Summary of results

-The project currently evaluates frontier LLMs used to extract key information from synthetic sentencing remarks across two offence types:
+The project so far evaluates frontier LLMs used to extract key information from synthetic sentencing remarks across two offence types:

 - **Shoplifting** (procedurally dense, low-risk).
 - **Terrorism** (procedurally dense, safety-critical).